Fundamental Cycles

 - Why does Earth alone have a 1× tier?
 The model observes it; KAM theory provides plausibility for Fibonacci-rich configurations, but the uniqueness of Earth’s tier remains an empirical finding rather than a derived prediction.

 - Are longer super-cycles structurally meaningful?
-Beyond 8H, do periods like 64H or higher have observable consequences?
+Beyond 8H, do periods like 64H have observable consequences?
 Direct verification at those scales is even harder than for 8H itself.

-- Does the three-tier structure generalize to exoplanetary systems?
-TRAPPIST-1 shows Fibonacci-fraction period ratios consistent with the model’s framework — but whether other systems show the same Earth-like 1× tier remains an open question.
+- Does the three-tier structure generalise to exoplanetary systems?
+TRAPPIST-1 shows Fibonacci-fraction period ratios consistent with the model’s framework; whether other systems show the same Earth-like 1× tier remains open.

-These cycles are best thought of as the most probable structural framework consistent with the observed data, not as proven multi-million-year truths.
-Section Validation discusses what evidence does and does not support each level.
+These cycles are best treated as the most probable structural framework consistent with the observed data, not as proven multi-million-year truths.
+Supporting Evidence discusses what evidence does and does not support each level.

 - Precession — Earth’s precession sub-periods (axial, inclination, perihelion) derived from H